UPDATE - July 2020: PAX & Storz & Bickel Launch Web Apps for iOS user (click to learn more)

 The Volcano Hybrid has full on-board controls and is fully functional without the app, but loses some custom settings and the new programming features called Workflows and Iterations.
 Not only can you no longer change things like the brightness and alerts, but without Workflows, we also can’t program the perfect bag.

 Similar to the Hybrid, Crafty owners will lose a lot of tweaks and custom options as well, such as brightness and alerts.
-The Crafty, which will soon be replaced by the Crafty+, has two on-board temperatures that top out at 383° F (195° C), and might be too low for some people.
+The Crafty, which has been replaced by the Crafty+, has two on-board temperatures that top out at 383° F (195° C), and might be too low for some people.